BartoszWilk7/AFI-3D-transformation/README.md

-# Project Title: Laboratorium GK - AFI
+# Project Title: Laboratory GK - AFI

 ## Overview
 This project demonstrates the implementation of a 3D interactive scene using OpenGL and GLUT.
 It includes animated objects such as a cube, torus, and teapot, with transformations and rotations applied to showcase fundamental graphics programming concepts.